martinpetkovski/martinpetkovski.github.io/n/pages/code-standard-cpp.md

 ## auto

 Discouraged.
 Lazy people coming from JavaScript use this, doesn't improve readability at all.
-Exception are iterators.
+Exception are iterators, but still avoid them.

-	const auto& it = someMap.find(someValue);
+	const auto& Iterator = SomeMap.find(SomeValue);

 ## inline